What Is Bundle Pricing?

 Advantages

-• avoid frustration while choosing complimentary products.
+• They avoid the frustration of selecting complimentary products.

-• increasing cost efficiency;
+• Enhancing cost efficiency.

-• testing new marketing channels.
+• Exploring new marketing channels.

 Disadvantages